Climate of Mumbai: June

 June marks the beginning of the monsoon period in Mumbai.
 The beginning of the month is characterized by a continuation of the summer with increased humidity.
 The official date for the monsoon to hit the city is 10 June.
 This period is marked by thunderstorms and often windy conditions as the monsoon establishes itself over the city.
-Rainfall activity intensifies as the month goes on, leading into wettest month, July.
+Rainfall activity intensifies as the month goes on, leading into the wettest month, July.
 The max and min mean daily temperatures are measured at 31.9 °C/26.6 °C.

 July

 In this month the city receives the maximum amount of rain.
 July and August are characterized by almost non-stop rain and weeks of no sunshine.
 A continuous monsoon current covers the entire western coast of India during this period.
 Rainfall activity is less stormy and more constant with a relatively constant breeze from the West or South West.
 It is not uncommon for parts of the city to be waterlogged during periods of persistent heavy rain.
 This affects the city's public transport system often leading to long delays.
 During periods of severe precipitation, the city's commuter rail system is often suspended because of water logging and poor visibility.

-The average maximum temperature for the month is around 29.8 °C with the average minimum at 25.5 °C. The highest rainfall in the history of Mumbai was recorded on 26 July 2005.
-On this day, a record 944 mm rainfall fell over the city, causing large scale flooding, claiming several lives and causing large scale property damage.
+The average maximum temperature for the month is around 29.8 °C with the average minimum at 25.5 °C. Average monthly rainfall is 919.9 mm in Santacruz and 768.5 mm in Colaba.
+The highest 24-hour rainfall in the history of Mumbai was recorded at the Santacruz observatory of the India Meteorological Department on 26 July 2005.
+On this day, a record 944 mm rainfall fell over the city, causing large-scale flooding, claiming several lives and causing large-scale property damage.

 August

 The weather in August is almost identical to July.
-Towards the later half of the month, rainfall activity tends to lessen.
+Towards the latter half of the month, rainfall activity tends to lessen.
 The coolest days of the monsoon season are often in August.
 The max temperature might drop to 29.3 °C during the day and 24.5 °C at night.